dev-bootcamp-2019/final-project-carlos0202/README.md

 After starting the application, you can point your browser to http://localhost:3000 and start interacting with it.
 Remember to keep open Ganache CLI and login in Metamask extension to be able to see the application in action.

-There is also a production deployed version of this DApp hosted on Heroku that anyone with a wallet can use visiting the following URL:
+There is also a production deployed version of this DApp hosted on Heroku that anyone with a wallet and some ether in the rinkeby network can use visiting the following URL:

 http://consensys-pf-poe-cagc.herokuapp.com/